Kratom Addiction – The Signs and Symptoms Of Kratom Abuse

 - muscle and bones aching

-- liver toxicity and failure – more likely to happen if you take it orally
+- liver toxicity and failure – more likely to happen if one takes it orally

 - loss of libido